aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/connected-endpoints.md

 The `network_ports` data model is intended to be used with `port_profiles` and `parent_profiles` to keep the configuration generic and compact, but all features and keys supported under `connected_endpoints.adapters` is also supported directly under `network_ports`.

-Since all ranges defined under `network_ports` will be expanded to individual port configurations, it is not possible to configure a port-channel with multiple interfaces on the same device.
-For this special case `connected_endpoints` should be used.
+Since all ranges defined under `network_ports` will be expanded to individual port configurations, by default each port will be configured in a port-channel with one member when leveraging automatic channel-id generation.
+To configure multiple ports as member of the same port-channel, set the channel-id key (cf examples below).
+To leverage automatic channel-id computation and configure port-channel with multiple members, `connected_endpoints` should be used.

 The expansiont to individual port configurations also lead to inconsistent configurations when used with `short_esi: auto` or `designated_forwarder_algorithm: auto`, since those rely on information from multiple switches and interfaces.